Barbara Pickersgill

 Barbara Pickersgill (born 1940) is a British botanist with a special interest in the domestication of crops, the genetics, taxonomy, and evolutionary biology of cultivated plants, and the preservation of crop diversity.

+Early life and education

-Her 1966 dissertation for the degree of Doctor of Philosophy from Indiana University Bloomington concerned the taxonomy of Capsicum chinense.
+Pickersgill was born and brought up in Yorkshire.
+In 1962 she was awarded a degree in Horticultural Botany from the University of Reading.
+Her 1966 dissertation for the degree of Doctor of Philosophy from Indiana University Bloomington concerned the taxonomy of Capsicum chinense, applying cytogenetics, rather than morphology to delimit species.
+It was supervised by Charles Bixler Heiser.
 Her doctoral advisor was Charles B. Heiser.

+Career

+In 1966 she was appointed as a lecturer in the Department of Agricultural Botany at the University of Reading, from where she retired in 2005, to become an Honorary Research Associate.

-When she was awarded the Linnean Medal it was noted that she "is well known throughout the world for her distinguished investigations on the genetics, cytology and systematics of the genus Capsicum".
+When she was awarded the Linnean Medal in 1993 it was noted that she "is well known throughout the world for her distinguished investigations on the genetics, cytology and systematics of the genus Capsicum".
 As well as investigating the origins of domesticated pepper species she also investigated the origins of other cultivated plants, including Vicia, Psophocarpus, Lens, Cicer, Arachis, Ananas, Gossypium, Ipomoea and Zea.
 She also carried out collecting expeditions to Peru, Brazil, Belize and Papua New Guinea.

-In 2005 she retired from the School of Biological Sciences at the University of Reading, to become an Honorary Research Associate.
-Her research projects include: